digitalwhiteout/finder_translator/README.md

 beta version:
 ------------
-prototype, fully documented, partly tested,no safety!
+prototype, fully documented, partly tested, no safety!

 Use at your own risk, may corrupt data!